kumardeepak2k/DA_project_2_healthcare_dashboard_provider/README.md

 ---

 ## ✍️ **Credits**
-- Special thanks to ** Ismaila Omeiza M.** creater of Data with Decision for the dataset and guidance throughout the project.
+- Special thanks to ** Ismaila Omeiza M.**, creator of "Data with Decision" for the dataset and guidance throughout the project.

 ---